 These are guidelines only, your exhibit may not fit exactly into one option below, and it may fit more than one.

 We will provide a table and chairs if requested in your application.
 Please plan to bring anything else that you would like to have, such as extension cords/power strips (power, if requested, will likely be at the back corner of the booth) and any hardware or supplies that will help you display your project.
-We trust that you will supply any equipment or supplies you need to make your project functional.
+The hall may get warm/hot even if the AC is on so bring a fan if you are normally hot inside!
+You will need to supply all equipment and supplies you need to make your project functional.
 In some cases, the Maker Faire Production Team will assist with some elements of your setup as long as it has been agreed upon in advance.
-Please feel free to make signs for your exhibit that help the attendees understand what you are making!
+Please feel free to make signs for your exhibit that help the attendees understand what you are presenting!

 So that we are in agreement as to what you will require for your exhibit, please review the following details:

 Next Steps After Acceptance Your first message should have arrived immediately after you submitted your entry form.
-Your next message will arrive at the beginning of March with news about your acceptance.
-After that, we will send sporadic messages with updates and reminders about the process leading up to Maker Faire.
+After that, we will send emails closer to the event date with updates and reminders about the process leading up to Maker Faire.

 Our emails might be in your spam or junk folder.
 Please check that folder, and add info@SaskatoonMakerFaire.com to your contacts.
 If you still can’t find any messages, email us!